 The buffet had all kinds of details to work with.
 The top middle drawer even had the little keyhole thingy that also got spray painted too……3 times.
 The rope trim between the top drawers and the bottom drawers and cabinets is another detail that looks great whitewashed.

 The rounded front on these old buffets is not something you find in new furniture.
-I think this is my favorite style buffet and I’ve painted a bunch of them.
+I think this is my favorite style of buffet, and I’ve painted many of them.
 This buffet here had very curved drawers and a different paint look....Weathered Gray Sideboard: Coastal Or Nantucket style?